-- In the Brother Cadfael novel The Virgin in the Ice, a young heiress fights off the Big Bad, knowing that if he succeeds in raping her she will be forced to marry him and her life and fortune will be in his hands.
+- In The Virgin in the Ice, a young heiress fights off the Big Bad, knowing that if he succeeds in raping her she will be forced to marry him and her life and fortune will be in his hands.

 - It shows up again in The Rose Rent.
 When the wealthy widow Judith Perle disappears, it's feared that she faces "marriage by rape".

 - The heroes (sort of) of the Deryni novels pull this one — in The Bishop's Heir, the rebel princess is kidnapped, held captive, and then told she must marry protagonist King Kelson (so that her claim to lands will be once again joined to his royal line).
 He tells her he wants her to agree "willingly", but it's made clear to the user that he will apply Mind Rape if necessary.
 She's killed instants after saying her vows, so the issue of sex is never dealt with.
 It's presented as the only way to end a protracted and bloody civil war, which continues in the following book until all possible rival heirs are dead.

 - In The Innocent, the lead Elinor fights off a rapist with the help of a serf.
 The creep was the cousin and lover of the wife of Elinor's dying brother; if he had succeeded, he could have claimed Elinor as his wife, giving him access to her lands.
 The cousin and the sister-in-law had further plans that would have ended with them married and in control of the lands.